 How to install a plant greenhouse:

-- Soak the towel with water.
+- Soak the towel in water.

 - Place the towel in the clear plastic bag.